 - information relevant to family violence risk assessment and risk management, and

-- information relating to child wellbeing and safety
+- information relating to child wellbeing and safety.

-How FSV collects this information
+How Family Safety Victoria collects this information

 Use and disclosure of information

-In some circumstances, and where permitted by law, FSV may use or disclose personal, health or sensitive information for purposes other than the primary purpose for which the information was collected.
-For example, this may occur when:
+In general, Family Safety Victoria will only use or disclose personal, health and sensitive information for the same purpose or purposes that it was collected.
+In some circumstances, and where permitted by law, Family Safety Victoria may use or disclose personal, health or sensitive information for purposes other than the primary purpose for which the information was collected.

 Disclosure of information to third parties

-- with other agencies or entities including Victoria Police, Corrections Victoria, Child Protection and the Courts
+- with other agencies or entities including Victoria Police, Corrections Victoria, Child Protection and the Courts.

 Storing and protecting information